lucasrodes/whatstk/README.md

 Simply run

-`python main.py file.in
+`python main.py file.in`

 where file.in is the log of the chat you want to analyze.

 ## Dependencies

+This project uses some of the most common used Python libraries.
 Use the `requirements.txt` file to install all dependencies

 `pip install -r requirements.txt`

-It is highly recommended (as well as being the simplest and easiest way) to install these dependencies with `pip` inside a virtual environment to keep them isolated from the rest of the system.
+We highly recommended to install these dependencies with `pip` inside a virtual environment to keep them isolated from the rest of the system.

-### Virtualenv setup
+## F.A.Q.

+- *How do I obtain the log of my chat?*

+Email the chat of your whatsapp group using your phone.
+To do so, got to the group conversation, click the three dots (up-right) and select More.
+Finally, click on Email chat.

+- *How do I setup a virtual environment?*

 Install virtualenv